-Update Windows Defender automatically, even importing an Update Job in Task Scheduler
+Update Windows Defender automatically, even with Task Scheduler

 It’s a shame that Windows Defender is included in general Windows Updates only and cannot be updated automatically when you have turned off automatic download and installation of the other Windows Updates.
 However, a solution exists, and it’s easy.
 You can configure yourself a Defender Update job in your Task Scheduler, or download it ready to import it in the Scheduler and rock!